BDC Hamburger Icon

 2. Remove inactive subscribers.

 Removing subscribers may seem counterintuitive.
 You want your email list to grow, not shrink.
 However, unengaged and inactive subscribers don’t help your cause.
-They skew your metrics and hurt your email open rate.
+They skew your email analytics metrics and hurt your email open rate.
 Emailing inactive subscribers is a waste of time and resources.

 Furthermore, inactive subscribers can easily turn into what’s known as “recycled spam traps.”
-Recycled spam traps are abandoned email addresses ― think your old AOL address from decades ago ― that internet service providers recycle and use to lure and block spammers.
+Recycled spam traps are abandoned email addresses ― think your old AOL address from decades ago ― that internet service providers recycle and use to identify and block spammers.
 If your marketing email inadvertently goes to a spam trap, you could be mistaken for a spammer.

 3. Use double opt-in and make opting out easy.